The Revolt of Mamie Stover (film): Critical response

-Home video
+Home media

 The Revolt of Mamie Stover was released in movie theaters in May 1956.
 It wasn't until July 17, 2018, that the film received its first U.S. home video release.
-The boutique video company Twilight Time (DVD label) released a limited-edition (3,000 units) blu-ray disc of a 4k restoration, which has renewed interested in the film.
+The boutique video company Twilight Time released a limited-edition (3,000 units) blu-ray disc of a 4k restoration, which has renewed interested in the film.

 Soundtrack

-In May 1956 RCA-Victor RCA Records released The Ames Brothers recording of the film's song, "If You Wanna See Mamie Tonight" by Paul Francis Webster and Sammy Fain as the b-side to "It Only Hurts For A Little While".
+In May 1956 RCA-Victor RCA Records released The Ames Brothers recording of the film's song "If You Wanna See Mamie Tonight" by Paul Francis Webster and Sammy Fain as the b-side to "It Only Hurts for a Little While".
 The song peaked at #89 on the Billboard Charts.
-Also in May 1956 Capitol Records released a single of the film's two songs, "Keep Your Eyes On The Hands" by Tony Tordaro and Mary Johnston and "If You Wanna See Mamie Tonight" with Jane Russell performing the vocals backed by the Nelson Riddle Ochestra.
+Also in May 1956 Capitol Records released a single of the film's two songs "Keep Your Eyes on the Hands" by Tony Tordaro and Mary Johnston and "If You Wanna See Mamie Tonight" with Jane Russell performing the vocals backed by the Nelson Riddle Orchestra.

 In 2006, the Intrada Records, an independent label, released a CD of Hugo Friedhofer's soundtrack of The Revolt of Mamie Stover along with David Raksin's soundtrack for Hilda Crane, another 20th Century Fox film also from 1956.
 This CD is no longer in print.